Welcome to the Curriculum Office Course Registration Hub!

 Credit recovery does not take place during the course registration process.
 Contact Daniel Romero at Daniel.Romero@gcpsk12.org for information about Credit Recovery.

-The advisement program fosters positive student-student, student-teacher, and teacher-teacher relationships through goal-focused conversations that improve student performance both academically and behaviorally.
-The purpose of advisement programs is to build meaningful connections between adults and students resulting in improved student academic achievement.
+The Advisement program fosters positive student-student, student-teacher, and teacher-teacher relationships through goal-focused conversations that improve student performance both academically and behaviorally.
+The purpose of Advisement programs is to build meaningful connections between adults and students, resulting in improved student academic achievement.
 The advisement period is also like a homeroom where important information is distributed or conveyed to students.

 All students will be scheduled for an Advisement class in 4th, 5th or 6th period.
 Students will attend Advisement for half of the period and attend lunch for the other half of the period.
 On the first day of each semester, please report to your Advisement class at the beginning of the period, and your teacher will let you know if you have an A lunch (first half of the period) or a B lunch (second half of the period).
 For more information, check out the Bell Schedule.

 - The class could impact my overall GPA.

 - I no longer need the class for graduation.